Dawn Edwards

 Dawn has overarching strategic responsibility for the College’s framework of policies, structures, relationships, systems and processes which collectively assure both the Principal and Board of Governors that academic quality and standards are maintained at the highest level and that the College complies fully with the requirements of the Office for Students.
 Dawn has worked extensively with and for the UK Quality Assurance Agency (QAA) and Advance HE for over twenty years.
 She is the College’s key point of contact for the Office for Students on all matter relating to governance.

-In 2015 Dawn was awarded Principal Fellowship of the Higher Education Academy in recognition of her sustained record of effective strategic leadership in academic practice and academic development nationally and internationally.
-From 2011 to 2014 she was a core member of the Association of European Conservatoires (AEC) Polifonia Working Group on Quality Enhancement, Accreditation and Benchmarking, contributing to the development of a quality review process for European music higher education providers.
+In 2015 Dawn was awarded Principal Fellowship of the Higher Education Academy in recognition of her sustained record of effective strategic leadership in academic practice and academic development nationally and internationally and in 2021 was granted Professorial title, becoming Professor of Academic Leadership.

 Her academic background is as a scientist.
 She obtained her PhD in physiology from University College, London, and following this worked at a postdoctoral research fellow at McMaster University, Canada.